spacehamster/DiscordRoleBot/readme.md

 # Setup

+* Install [NodeJS](https://nodejs.org/en/) and ensure NPM is available to the commandline

 * Create a copy of the file bot.json and rename it to bot.prod.json

 * Create a new discord application [here](https://discordapp.com/developers/applications/).